Course 1: The Voluntary Food and Drink Guidelines for Early years Settings in England.

 - “I am planning a five week joint session cooking basic foods and planning menus.
 I am also planning to be more creative with my cooking at home-very inspiring!”

 - The help and advice on this course was fantastic – so helpful with everything covered so well”

 Course 3: The Voluntary Food and Drink Guidelines for Early Years Settings in England, and running food activities with children

 If you work in a nursery or children’s centre, or as a childminder, this one-day course will give you even more knowledge, skills and confidence on using the guidelines, delivering great food for under-fives and running food activities with young children.

-We mix information, practical sessions on menu planning, portion sizes and reading food labels, and practical food preparation sessions to give you new ideas and inspiration.
+Information, practical sessions on menu planning, portion sizes and reading food labels are mixed with practical food preparation sessions to give new ideas and inspiration.